Your financial plan serves more than just you. When executed with intention and heart, it helps you forge an achievable path to something greater.

 We know that, the more you save in taxes, the more you have in your pocket to accomplish something greater.

-“It’s part of our duty to help people give thoughtfully and utilize the tax code in a fashion that will save them money and enable them to give more in the long run,” said John Vance, President of Vance Wealth.
-“If you have the heart to give, we want to help you do so in a way that takes care of you and the community.”
+“It’s part of our duty to help people give thoughtfully and utilize the tax code in a fashion that will save them money and enable them to give more in the long run,” said John Vance, President of Vance Wealth and branch manager with Raymond James Financial Sercvices, Inc. “If you have the heart to give, we want to help you do so in a way that takes care of you and the community.”

-A Donor Advised Fund (DAF), for example, is an excellent strategy for high earners who want to give more during the later years in life.
+A Donor Advised Fund (DAF), for example, can be an excellent strategy for high earners who want to give more during the later years in life.